werixx1/SpringBoot-web-app-for-managing-movie-reviews/README.md

 ## App features:
 - implemented simple website ui using thymeleaf that allows the user to view, add, edit and delete resources using the browser (forms, buttons, etc.). via localhost
-- implemented REST API that enables programmatic access to the same data (by using Postman for example) and performing all basic operations (GET, POST, PUT, DELETE)
+- implemented REST API that enables programmatic access to the same data (by using Postman for example) and performing all basic http operations (GET, POST, PUT, DELETE)
 - implemented a set of custom REST endpoints for data analytics and reports such as for example (access via localhost:8080/ + these):
   ```
   api/movies/title/{movieTitle} <- get movie by title